The Dress Punishment

 “Edward Bauer said I was a girl.”

 I hate being talked down to, but I know I have no way out of this.
 “Sticks and stones may break my bones,” I recite, “but words will never hurt me.”
-Which to be honest with you, is completely untrue, but I guess adults don’t know that.
+Which to be honest with you is completely untrue, but I guess adults don’t know that or they completely forgot how cruel and hurtful words can be.
+I think it’s much kinder to be punched in the gut once than to go the whole year being called a sissy.

 “Now what is your response supposed to be when someone is making fun of you?”

-“I’m suppose to ignore it or to walk away,” I respond, it’s almost like everything is scripted and there is nothing else I’m suppose to say.
+“I’m supposed to ignore them and to walk away,” I respond, it’s almost like everything is scripted and there is nothing else I’m supposed to say.
+I wonder if the principal ever feels like he is a sitcom character and is living his life in reruns.

 “And are we suppose to start fights with other little boys?”
-Principal Malone continues like if I was 5 years old instead of being in the 5th grade.
+Principal Malone continues like if I was a five year old instead of being in the 5th grade.

 “No sir.”
 I fidget in my chair.
 Let’s just get to the punishment part of this so I know if I can at least have a fun weekend.
 This weekend I have plans, and if things don’t go well with what correction he dishes out, those plans may be ruined.